poudels/blog/_sources/intro.md

-# Snippets of
+# Peekhole

-This is my scrapbook.
-Could not find a better way to document my learning.
+This is a blog (or a scrapbook as I like to call it) with snippets collected from various disciplines e.g. maths, trading etc.

 :::{note}
-Errors are mine, and am grateful to everyone who will point it out
+Errors are mine, and will be grateful if you will point it out.
 :::

-#```
-#e = mc^2
-#```

-#Check out the content pages bundled with this sample book to see more.